 I didn’t get an account reset email and when I click ‘Forgot Your Password’ I don’t receive an email.
 What happened?

-- If you’re unable to generate an account reset email then please contact our support team for further assistance.
+If you are unable to generate an account reset email, please contact our support team for further assistance.

 It was important to reset the account passwords as soon as possible without alerting the bad actors.
 We’ve coordinated the timing of the notification with the reset to avoid alerting the bad actors.

 Any services which use basic authentication, including access to the UI and API calls will be disrupted.

 In addition to 2FA we suggest all users take advantage of IP access management to lock down the IP addresses that can access a given account.
 If account owners work with a team of people we recommend the use of Teammates to restrict access and give the account admin greater flexibility to structure how their colleagues can or can not access the account.